 Tools like Selenium can log user interaction and generate Java, C#, Python, and Ruby-based test scripts.
-Testers can also playback their tests through a browser, so they can see any changes or errors when they run them in the future.
-The challenge with recording-based tests is that you’re relying on a lot of variables that you may not control, specifically browser behavior and the DOM, which may change at any time and break your test case.
+Testers can also playback their tests through a browser.
+This allows them to see any changes or errors when they run them in the future.
+The challenge with recording-based tests is that you’re relying on a lot of variables that you may not control.
+Specifically browser behavior and the DOM, which may change at any time and break your test case.

 Advanced tools like Sofy can actually be made aware of context rather than just recording actions.
 For example, you can indicate that you’d like to add an item to a cart and enter a payment method.
 In this case, the automation tool knows what you’d like to do versus how you want to do it.
 So whether the item is added to the cart from a button at the top right of the screen or from an icon near the item, the tool knows the desired outcome.